Sodium-ion battery: Aqueous sodium-ion batteries

-Nanoengineering offers effective solutions to these limitations by shortening Na⁺ and electron diffusion pathways, creating reticular architectures that improve mechanical robustness and buffer volume changes during cycling, and increasing surface area and active sites.
+Nanoengineering offers effective solutions to these limitations by shortening Na^{+} and electron diffusion pathways, creating reticular architectures that improve mechanical robustness and buffer volume changes during cycling, and increasing surface area and active sites.
 These structural advantages make nanoscale engineering an essential strategy for enhancing the electrochemical performance of carbon-based anodes in ASIBs.

 Comparison

 Sodium-ion batteries have several advantages over competing battery technologies.
 Compared to lithium-ion batteries, sodium-ion batteries have somewhat lower cost, better safety characteristics (for the aqueous versions), and similar power delivery characteristics, but also a lower energy density (especially the aqueous versions).
+Round-trip efficiency is mostly equal, but is lower for sodium-ion at a low state of charge (SOC).

-The table below compares how NIBs in general fare against the two established rechargeable battery technologies in the market currently: the NMC (nickel-manganese-cobalt) lithium-ion battery and the rechargeable lead–acid battery.
+The table below compares how NIBs in general fare against the three established rechargeable battery technologies in the market currently: the nickel-manganese-cobalt (NMC) lithium-ion battery, the lithium iron phosphate battery (LFP) and the rechargeable lead–acid battery.